 In business, we can use this method to encourage staff to engage with training materials, meet customer satisfaction levels, or any specific business goal.
 People love being given badges, points, and leveling up, so explore ways to gamify your reward structure and better incentivize your team.

 Figure out what’s under their hoods

 Truly knowing how your workforce tick is a huge step towards a better understanding of what motivates them to work harder.
-You need to communicate with them effectively, asking the big questions, listening to their feedback, and managing their expectations with the resulting actions.
+You need to communicate with them effectively, asking the big questions, listening to their feedback, managing their expectations with the resulting actions and even possibly opening the discussion on salary negotiation.
 Knowing their goals, their likes/dislikes, and what challenges they’re facing is critical to getting the best out of them.
 Consider using a staff engagement platform, such as inpulse.com, for example, to support your efforts to understand your most valuable assets.